 |Localization and translation for global business Picture: GraphicStock|

 By Katie Botkin

 So you want to expand into new markets.
 Or maybe you want to know what translation mistakes your company should avoid.
 Possibly, you’re just curious what localization is.
 Great!
 You’ve come to the right place.
 Here are four important things to keep in mind.

 You should know what your different end-users need, as Richard Sikes explains in an article about international expansion.
 Knowing what customers in various locales want, and then delivering it to them in a culturally-acceptable, error-free way, is the underlying focus of localization.
-You can read the full article, as well as several others on localization basics, in from .
+You can read the full article, as well as several others on localization basics, in this excerpt from MultiLingual.

 Consider how complex each language is.
 Consider how complex the social cues, habits and customs of each country are.
 Multiply that by every language and every culture in the world, and then multiply that by the expanding set of technology we use on a daily basis.
-This industry is exciting because there’s always something new to learn or explore, whether that’s how to , how to , how to or a host of other considerations.
+This industry is exciting because there’s always something new to learn or explore, whether that’s how to localize apps, how to localize voice recordings, how to translate for the medical devices of the future or a host of other considerations.